mozilla/mozdef-event-framework/docs/source/usage/installation.rst

     4. **GitHub Framework Repo:**
       This repo contains all the templates you'll need to build out the pipeline.
       The cloudformation template will automatically build your CI/CD pipeline which will deploy the serverless application.
-You should not need to make any changes to it unless you plan to modify it for your own purposes, which is entirely OK for us!
+      You should not need to make any changes to it unless you plan to modify it for your own purposes, which is entirely OK with us!

     5. **Pick a Cloudformation template:**